Eros: Bow and arrows

 Eros is imagined as a beautiful youth who carries bow and powerful arrows which he uses to make anyone fall madly in love.
-Ovid, a Roman author, elaborates on Eros' arsenal and specifies that Eros carries two kinds of arrows; the first are his golden arrows which induce a powerful feeling of love and affection on their target.
+Ovid, a Roman author, elaborates on Eros's arsenal and specifies that Eros carries two kinds of arrows; the first are his golden arrows which induce a powerful feeling of love and affection on their target.
 The second kind are made of lead instead, and have the opposite effect; they make people averse to love, and fill their hearts with hatred.
 This is mostly utilized in the story of Daphne and Apollo, where Eros made Apollo fall in love with the nymph, and Daphne to detest any forms of romance.
 Meanwhile, in Ovid's tale of Persephone's abduction by Hades, the abduction is initiated by Aphrodite and Eros; Aphrodite commands Eros to make Hades fall in love with his niece, so that their domain can reach the Underworld.
 Eros has to use his strongest possible arrow to make Hades's stern heart melt.

 In an Anacreon fragment, preserved by Athenaeus, the author laments how Eros struck him with a purple ball, making him fall in love with a woman who is attracted to other women, and shuns him over his white hair.

 Eros is characterized as a mighty entity who controls everyone, and even immortals cannot escape.
 Lucian satirized this concept in his Dialogues of the Gods, where Zeus chides Eros for making him fall in love with and then deceive so many mortal women, and even his mother Aphrodite advises him against using all the gods as his playthings.
-Nevertheless Eros could not touch any of the virgin goddesses (Hestia, Athena and Artemis) who had all taken a vow of purity.
-Sappho writes of Artemis that 'limb-loosening Eros never goes near her.'
+Nevertheless, Eros could not touch any of the virgin goddesses (Hestia, Athena and Artemis) who had all taken a vow of purity.
+Sappho writes of Artemis that "limb-loosening Eros never goes near her."

 Eros and the bees

 A repetitive motif in ancient poetry included Eros being stung by bees.
 The story is first found in the Anacreontea, attributed to sixth century BC author Anacreon, and goes that Eros once went to his mother Aphrodite crying about being stung by a bee, and compared the small creature to a snake with wings.
 Aphrodite then asks him, if he thinks the bee's sting hurts so much, what he thinks about the pain his own arrows cause.

-Theocritus, coming a bit later during the fourth century BC, expanded the anecdote a little in his Idylls.
+Theocritus, coming a bit later during the fourth century BC, expanded the anecdote a little in his Idylls (Idyll XIX).
 Little Eros is stung by bees when he attempts to steal honey from their beehive.
 The bees pierce all of his fingers.
 He runs to his mother crying, and muses how creatures this small and cause pain so big.
 Aphrodite smiles and compares him to the bees, as he too is small, and causes pain much greater than his size.

 This little tale was retold in antiquity and Renaissance many times.